Black Coffee and Aspirin

 “There are still some things that Billy must do here in Reykjavík.
 This is the trickiest part, for we have to get you out of the country without raising suspicion of the police or Billy’s friends in Reykjavík.
 He had the use of storeroom down by the harbor which he used as a ‘crash pad.’
 We obviously couldn’t break in and get his things without creating a stir, but you are the key—or should I say, it appears that you have the key.
 It is important that you are seen by some of Billy’s friends so that it will appear that you, that is to say, Billy, are alive and well and have back to The United States.”

 “Go to the storeroom, it is on Grandagarður, in the harbor district.
 See if Billy has left anything.
-It will be dawn soon and you need to be seen in Grandakaffi, the restaurant across the street from number 11.
+It will be dawn soon and you need to be seen in Grandakaffi, the restaurant that is across the street from number 11.
 It was Billy’s usual morning hangout—he would meet with his friends from nine until ten.
 I’m giving you ten thousand krónur—roughly equivalent to about eighty US dollars.
 If someone who knew Billy talks to you, tell them you are ‘strung-out’, that you’ve been ‘speeding’ for a couple of days.
 You won’t need to act the part—the coffee you drank contained more than caffeine.
 After breakfast, walk around the center of town—be seen—but try to avoid any interactions which might give you away.
 A lot of people knew Billy, but be careful, he had some enemies.
-Go back to the storeroom, gather Billy’s effects and put them in this duffel.
-Sleep if you can.
+Go back to the storeroom, gather Billy’s effects and put them in this bag.
+Then sleep if you can.
 We need at least a day to arrange your transport out of the country.
 Here is a phone you can use.
 We’ll call you when it is time to leave.”

 “Do you accept our offer?”